-We implement flood lighting for outdoor purpose therefore its housing and build should be robust and its design should be whether proof for remote installation purposes.
+We implement floodlighting for outdoor purposes therefore its housing and build should be robust and its design should be whether proof for remote installation purposes.

-The reflecting surfaces are made up of silvered glass or chromium plate or stainless steel and the casing and its mounting are arranged so that the inclination of the beam can be varied in both horizontal and vertical direction.
+The reflecting surfaces are made up of silvered glass or chromium plate or stainless steel and the casing and its mounting is arranged so that the inclination of the beam can be varied in both horizontal and vertical directions.
 In addition to this, ventilation is present for sufficient cooling.
-In order to facilitate the cooling there is implementation of sufficient radiating surface.
+To facilitate the cooling, there is the implementation of a sufficient radiating surface.

 Classification of Flood Lighting Projectors